minto4644/Sertis_Interview/README.md

 Since the rotation function rotate_bound rotates in clockwise direction, orientatation for different angle is as follows:
 	- 0
-		The given image is in correct orientation. i.e "DOWN" orientatation
+&nbsp;&nbsp;&nbsp;&nbsp;The given image is in correct orientation. i.e "DOWN" orientatation
 	- 90
-		The given image has to be rotated 90 degrees in clockwise direction for detector to get maximum score .
+&nbsp;&nbsp;&nbsp;&nbsp;The given image has to be rotated 90 degrees in clockwise direction for detector to get maximum score .
 Means given image was in "RIGHT" orientatation
 	- 180
-		Upside down oriented
+&nbsp;&nbsp;&nbsp;&nbsp;Upside down oriented
 	- 270
-		Left side oriented
+&nbsp;&nbsp;&nbsp;&nbsp;Left side oriented

 ## Steps to run